BeamMW/docs-gitbook/ecosystem/README.md

 ### Tokens (a.k.a.
 Beam Confidential Assets) <a href="#tokens-a-k-a-beam-confidential-assets" id="tokens-a-k-a-beam-confidential-assets"></a>

 The Beam blockchain supports creating Confidential Assets, which just like Beam are **private by default**.
 This differs from Ethereum, which supports creating new tokens using Smart Contracts (e.g., ERC-20 and others), Confidential Assets on Beam boasts a **Layer 1** **implementation as a first-class citizen** with native support offered by all nodes, wallets, and Dapps.
 This implementation makes new asset creation more effortless, as the security and reliability would not require verifying and auditing a different smart contract for each new asset.
-To create a new asset on Beam, please refer to [this guide](https://www.raskul.com/creating-a-confidential-asset-on-beam/).

 ### Decentralized Apps (a.k.a.
 Dapps) and Dapp Store